loading2022/icare/README.md

 ## Installation Guide

 1. Download [MuseTalk](https://github.com/TMElyralab/MuseTalk) and place it in your folder.
-2. Download [Whisper](https://github.com/openai/whisper) and place it in your folder.
-3. Place both in the same folder with the following structure:
+2. Place both in the same folder with the following structure:
     ```
     icare/
     ├── MuseTalk/
-    ├── Whisper/
     ├── main.py
     ├── requirements.txt
     ├── templates/
     └── static/
     ```
-4. Create a new environment:
+3. Create a new environment:
     ```
     conda create --name myenv python=3.8
     ```
-5. Switch to the environment and run the following command:
+4. Switch to the environment and run the following command:
     ```
     pip install -r requirements.txt
     ```
-6. Get API keys of Azure, OpenAI and D-ID.
+5. Get API keys of Azure, OpenAI.
 Then put them in .env file.
-7. Run the program:
+6. Run the program:
     ```
     python main.py
     ```